 In Section 4, in preparation for our abstract model, we develop basic concepts connected with topological partial algebras, and in particular the topological partial algebra \mathcal{R} of reals.
 We then give the basic machinery for our abstract computation models on \mathbb{R} : the While programming language over \mathcal{R} .
-We also present the WhileCC language, which extends While with a nondeterministic "countable choice" command.
+We also present the While CC language, which extends While with a nondeterministic "countable choice" command.
 We further consider an extensions of these languages with auxiliary real array variables, to form the languages While^{} and WhileCC^{}.
 These extensions are convenient for practical programming, but inessential from the viewpoint of theoretical computational power,6 and so we will write While^() and WhileCC^() for the language with or without these array variables.
 The appropriate notion of abstract computability turns out to be WhileCC^() approximability.

 We then prove Equivalence Lemma 3: the equivalence of the abstract model (WhileCC^() approximability) with the concrete model ($\overline{\alpha}$ -computability).
-This was actually proved in [22] for a more general class of algebras.
+This was actually proved in [TZ04].
 It can be viewed as a completeness theorem for our abstract model with respect to the concrete model.

-By means of these three Equivalence Lemmas, we derive the Equivalence Theorem stated above.
+By means of these three equivalence lemmas, we derive the Equivalence Theorem stated above.

-In Section 5, we first (Section 5.1) summarize the results presented here, and discuss some related work.
-We then (Section 5.2) discuss a weak version of the domain exhaustion assumption, essentially the one used in [22,23].
-With this version, it is possible to prove the equivalence of the models considered here other than multipolynomial approximability, even for functions $f: \mathbb{R}^m \to \mathbb{R}$ for m > 1.
-Next, in Section 5.3, we prove an invariance result for the global assumption (b) (continuity) with respect to assumption (a) (domain exhaustion).

-Finally (Section 5.4) some ideas for future work are presented.
-The most interesting and important one we believe to be the extension of our equivalence theorem to functions of more than one argument, as discussed above (Section 1.2(3)).
+In Section 5, we first (§5.1) summarize the results presented here.
+We then (§5.2) discuss a weak version of the domain exhaustion assumption, essentially the one used in [TZ04].
+With this version, it is possible to prove the equivalence of the models considered here other than multipolynomal approximability, even for functions $f: \mathbb{R}^m \to \mathbb{R}$ for m > 1.
+Next, in §5.3, we prove an invariance result for the global assumption (b) (continuity) with respect to assumption (a) (domain exhaustiion).
+Finally (§5.4) some ideas for future work are presented.
+The most interesting and important one we believe to be the extension of our equivalence theorem to functions of more than one argument.
+For one thing, we must find a suitable generalization to more than one dimension of the concept of "effective exhaustion" of the domain of f.
+For another, as indicated in §1.2 above, we must adapt our proof, in Equivalence Lemma 1, of the direction multipolynomial approximability \implies GL computability in which we extend the domains of the multipolynomials from $\overline{U{\ell}}$ to U. In one dimension, this can be done by a simple linear interpolation.
+In two or more dimensions (i.e., for $f: \mathbb{R}^m \to \mathbb{R}$ with $m \geq 2$) another technique must be found.
+(Cf. point (3) in §1.2 above.)